hzFishy/UnrealNotes/content/Unreal Engine/AI/Perception/AI Perception Types.md

 `StimuliToProcess` is updated via `UAIPerceptionComponent::RegisterStimulus`

+**Available delegates:**
+- `OnPerceptionUpdated`: Called in `UAIPerceptionComponent::ProcessStimuli` with an array of all the actors which were the source of the stimuli.
+- `OnTargetPerceptionForgotten`: this is only called if `bForgetStaleActors` in Project Settings is true.
+The param is the actor we forgot.
+- `OnTargetPerceptionUpdated`: Notifies all bound objects that perception info has been updated for a given target.
+The notification is broadcast for any received stimulus or on change of state according to the stimulus configuration.
+This delegate will not be called if source actor is no longer valid * by the time a stimulus gets processed.
+- `OnTargetPerceptionInfoUpdated`: Notifies all bound objects that perception info has been updated for a given target.
+The notification is broadcast for any received stimulus or on change of state according to the stimulus configuration.
+This delegate will not be called if source actor is no longer valid * by the time a stimulus gets processed.
+This delegate will be called even if source actor is no longer valid * by the time a stimulus gets processed so it is better to use source id for bookkeeping.

 ## `UAIPerceptionStimuliSourceComponent`
 Gives owning actor a way to auto-register as perception system's sense stimuli source.